 By recognizing that no matter what we do, people will not be loving and loyal all the time, we let go of the need to hurt or reject those who have disappointed us.
 We are then able to think more clearly about what is and how we can set boundaries within our relationships moving forward.

 Learning to accept and even embrace the idea that there are some things we just cannot control helps us to practice radical acceptance.
-It’s important to accept what is without judgement or criticism.
+It’s important to accept what is without judgment or criticism.
 We benefit by letting go of the struggle to control the uncontrollable.
-We often get ideas in our mind of how we expect things to go.
+We often get ideas in our minds of how we expect things to go.
 When they don’t go that way, we will continue to try to “force” things to still work out.
 While it gives us a sense of control, it’s a false sense of control that creates anxiety and frustration.
 Jessamyn West said, “We want the facts to fit the preconceptions.
 When they don’t, it is easier to ignore the facts than to change the preconceptions.”

 Take a moment to think about the last time you were anxious or frustrated.
 Did the situation fit into any of these five categories?
-Consider how your perspective, and ultimately your emotions, might have changed if you had accepted it instead of fighting to control it?
+Consider how your perspective, and ultimately your emotions, might have changed if you had accepted it instead of fighting to control it.
 One of the most helpful tools in treating anxiety is learning to shift your perspective and practicing radical acceptance.

 If you are struggling with anxiety and would like to learn more tools to manage your anxiety, contact us, we are happy to answer any questions you may have about individual counseling or treatment for anxiety.
 Our therapists specialize in treating anxiety and would love to help you discover a life free from anxiety.
 Call us today to schedule an appointment.